 An EDMG STA indictates that it is DL MU-MIMO capable by setting the MU-MIMO Supported subfield in the STA’s EDMG Capabilities element to 1.
 An EDMG MU-MIMO initator shall not transmit an EDMG MU-MIMO PPDU to an EDMG STA that does not have the MU-MIMO Supported subfield equal to 1.

 An EDMG STA that is DL MU-MIMO capable shall support the Multi-TID BlockAck frame.
 An MU-MIMO initiator may transmit an MPDU with TID for which a BlockAck agreement does not exist.
 In this case, the MU-MIMO responder shall respond to the MPDU with a Multi-TID BlockAck frame following the rules defined in 10.73.2.

-An EDMG STA that is DL MU-MIMO capable may set the EDMG Multi-TID Aggregation Support subfield of its EDMG Capabilities element to a nonzero value.

 An EDMG STA that is DL MU-MIMO capable and that has the EDMG Multi-TID Aggregation Support subfield of its EDMG Capabilities element set to a nonzero value: